Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - End of Song: if listened to 80% of song, we are at the end of the song so rewind it

 Looping Songs: using number keys
-- Loop Once, then Play one last time
+- Loop Once, then Play one last time (actually means play twice)
-- Loop 9 Times, then Play one last time
+- Loop 9 Times, then Play one last time (actually means play ten times)
 - Loop an Infinite number of times
 - Intermediate: CATCH all other number keys and tell user they don't work
 - Advanced: casting strongly formatted variables